Skip to main content

 drug discovery

 We have an established track record of providing high quality consulting services to a wide range of clients, including multinationals, small-to-medium enterprises, government departments and public utilities.
-Previous projects have included studies of microplastics, structure determination, characterisation of unknown contaminants, and assisting in process/quality control.
+Previous projects have included studies of microplastics, structure determination, characterisation of unknown contaminants, synthesis of proteins and assisting in process/quality control.

 Contact us to initiate a confidential discussion of your requirements.